denkwerk/npm-dw-styleguide/README.md

 - `outputPath`: The path where the rendered files will be put. __This is required.__
 - `docPath`: The path where all documentation files can be found.
 - `stylesheets`: The stylesheets to include.
+- `headerScripts`: The scripts added in the head-section of the document,
+- `footerScripts`: The scripts added at the end of the document body.
 - `templatesPath`: The root folder for the nunjucks-templates
 - `fullTemplate`: The filename/relative path to the full styleguide template
 - `reducedTemplate`: The filename/relative path to the reduced (single view) template